 After completing the EP course, participants must fill out the online registration form which goes to the EHS Office to record successful completion of the training.
 Both courses should be completed within three weeks of a new hire.
-If you have questions about the online training courses, please contact Deb Pearson or the EHS Office.
+If you have questions about the online training courses, please contact Brent Morgan or the EHS Office.

-Once the student assistant has read through the following checklist and action items, the Injury and Illness Prevention Plan (IIPP) portion is complete.
-Using the “Print Page” link below, the student needs to print, sign and date the document which is given to the immediate supervisor.
-The student may retain a copy for him/herself if so desired.
+Once the employee has read through the following checklist and action items, the Injury and Illness Prevention Plan (IIPP) portion is complete.
+Using the “Print Page” link below, the employee needs to print, sign and date the document which is given to the immediate supervisor.
+The employee may retain a copy for him/herself if so desired.

 1) Tour of the library/building(s) in which they will work to indicate fire exits, access to tornado/severe storm shelter or other building-specific security items, such as Shelter in Place (provided by supervisor).

-2) Most safety/security information for Love Library and CYT can be found here: http://libraries.unl.edu/evaclove
+2) Most safety/security information for Love Library at: https://libraries.unl.edu/evaclove

 3) Emergency phone numbers (911, campus police (2-2222), supervisor(s)).

 4) Information of what to do locally in the following instances:

 a) Fire alarm: if a fire alarm sounds, exit through the nearest fire door.
 If you observe a fire, leave the area, pulling a fire alarm on the way if there is one.
 If not, call 911 as soon as you reach a place of safety.